ricokahler/flair/README.md

 ### Theming Usage

-Theming is also pretty simple in `react-style-system`.
+Theming in `react-style-system` is implemented as one object that will be available to all your components in the app.
+You can use this object to store values to make your app's styles consistent.
+We recommend referring to [`material-ui`'s theme object](https://material-ui.com/customization/default-theme/#default-theme) for idea on how to define your own theme's shape.

 Wrap your App in a `ThemeProvider` and give that `ThemeProvider` a theme object.
 That `theme` object will be available for use in all your components.
 See the [provider installation](#provider-installation) for more info.

 After your wrap in a theme provider, you can access the theme via the args in `createStyles`: